nats-io/nats-replicator/docs/config.md

 * `name` - the unique name used to refer to this configuration/connection
 * `servers` - an array of server URLS
-* `connecttimeout` - the time, in milliseconds, to wait before failing to connect to the NATS server
+* `connecttimeout` or `connect_timeout` - the time, in milliseconds, to wait before failing to connect to the NATS server
-* `reconnectwait` - the time, in milliseconds, to wait between reconnect attempts
+* `reconnectwait` or `reconnect_wait` - the time, in milliseconds, to wait between reconnect attempts
-* `maxreconnects` - the maximum number of reconnects to try before exiting the replicator with an error.
+* `maxreconnects` or `max_reconnects` - the maximum number of reconnects to try before exiting the replicator with an error.
 * `tls` - (optional) [TLS configuration](#tls).
 If the NATS server uses unverified TLS with a valid certificate, this setting isn't required.
-* `usercredentials` - (optional) the path to a credentials file for connecting to NATs.
+* `usercredentials` or `user_credentials` - (optional) the path to a credentials file for connecting to NATs.

 <a name="stan"></a>